mariohernandez/mariohernandezio/src/blog/demystifyiing-components-integration-with-drupal.md

 ## Integrating the Card component within a Node template

 Just like in Evan’s post, we still need to associate a Node template with our Card.
 For this we will use the same template suggestion as Evan, `node--card.html.twig`.
-This is a summarized version of the integration code, see a full template at the end of this post.

 ```php
 {% raw %}